 21. Rio Grande

-Perez’s town is one of many along the Texas-Mexico border where water supplies are threatened by persistent pollution in the Rio Grande, due, in part, to raw sewage coming from Nuevo Laredo in Mexico.
+Perez’s town is one of many along the Texas-Mexico border where water supplies are threatened by persistent pollution in the Rio Grande due to raw sewage from Nuevo Laredo in Mexico.

 Perez, local officials and environmental advocates along the border are calling for the US and Mexico to tackle the problem of Rio Grande pollution more aggressively.